aevilla160/hpc_docs/docs/office_hour.md

 4. You will be promted with a new page that will require you to put in information including a description of the assistance you are requesting.
 In this case it will be resetting of password, so in the description state that you are requesting help with resetting of Remote Cluster password.

-5. When all the required fields are completed you can submit the ServiceNow Request to recieve assistance on resetting password!
+5. When all the required fields are completed you can submit the ServiceNow Request to receive assistance on resetting password!

 Request Services & Contact Us - [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).